 As much as we deny it, our parents really do know what is best for us as they have more experience in life and all of its struggles.

 It is a fact that children will eventually grow up into adults and have their own lives and families, but the bond with their parents will remain forever and is timeless.

 Whether it is genetic or just the patterns of behavior you picked up from them, you will one day walk and talk like your parents and probably adopt a few annoying habits of theirs that you swore you never would.

 It reminds us to respect others

 One of the first things we're taught as kids is to respect others, especially our elders (even though, for some reason, many parents don’t like being referred to as ‘elders’).
 But respect isn't only for those who are older than us.
 Regardless of age, it's something that has to be earned.
 Our parents have supported us through the ups and downs, all while dealing with their own personal issues (yea, parents actually have personal lives...weird).
 Needless to say, they're deserving of some R-E-S-P-E-C-T.

 Time and time again, research shows that children benefit from having fathers play an active role in their lives.
 It’s easy for dads to stay out of the spotlight and let moms take over parenting duty, but today’s a reminder that a little interaction can go a long way.
-Politics and business might not be best topics of conversations (assuming your kids can say those words to begin with), but everyone understands a smile and a game of catch.
+Politics and business might not be the best topics of conversation (assuming your kids can say those words, to begin with), but everyone understands a smile and a game of catch.

 Parenting is really a team game.
 Even if you are a single parent, it doesn't hurt to have some reinforcements.
 But to form the best team, we have to recognize that both men and women play an equal part.
 So whether the helping hands are spouses, friends, or relatives, everyone has to split time between being a breadwinner and caretaker.
 Diaper duty's a doozy, but if you get really good at rock, paper, scissors, you can avoid it most of the time (almost).